biosustain/shu/docs/source/plotting.rst

 .. image:: img/geom_dist_screen.png
   :alt: Distributions plotted in shu.

-There is not enough data to generate a meaningful histogram.
+Notice how, there is not enough data to generate a meaningful histogram.

 .. note::